Star Dust (Bing Crosby album)

-Star Dust is an album of phonograph records by Bing Crosby released in 1940 featuring songs that are sung sentimentally, being based upon the 1927 popular song "Star Dust".
+Star Dust is an album of phonograph records by Bing Crosby released in 1940 featuring songs that are sung sentimentally, being based upon the 1927 popular song "Stardust".
 This album featured his 1939 Decca recording of the song, not the 1931 recording he made for Brunswick.

 Original track listing

 These previously issued songs were featured on a 6-disc, 78 rpm album set, Decca Album No. 181.

 Re-issue track listing

 In 1950, a set of the same name but slightly different selections was released with a darker cover.
 These reissued songs were featured on a 4-disc, 78 rpm album set, Decca Album No. A-678.